Lookin' Good for the Video Shoot

 - If the scene is shot against a white background, don’t wear white.

-- Tight patterns like checks, stripes, herringbone and hounds tooth tend to create moiré patterns on screen.
+- Tight patterns like checks, stripes, herringbone and hounds tooth tend to create moiré patterns (a large-scale interference pattern on the screen).

 - Fabrics that wrinkle easily and show sweat stains quickly.